dchbx/dchbx.github.io/service_resources.md

+---
+layout: default
-# Resources
+title: Service Resources
+---
-The OpenHBX API exposes the following Resources to the client.
-Each Resource has an associated set of Operations and Events.
-Refer to the Resource specific page for details on Operations and Events associated with a given Resource.1
+The ACApi exposes the following Service Resources to the client.
+Each resource has an associated set of Requests, Responses and Events.
+Each ACApi Service Resource includes extensive documentation on each of these elements.

 | Resource	| Description |
 | --------- | ----------- |